Student surveys

 It usually takes place between January and April each year.
 If you are a final year undergraduate student you will receive reminders by email to take part in the survey when the window is open, or can click on the National Student Survey to complete it using your student number from your University card.

-The 2023 survey was open from 26 January and closed on 30 April with a 50.3% response rate, meaning that data from Oxford now appears on the Office for Students website and will also be used to inform prospective applicants on the Discover Uni website.
-In 2024 the NSS will run at Oxford from 26 January to 30 April.
+The 2024 survey was open from 26 January and closed on 30 April with a 57.41% response rate, meaning that public data from Oxford (and other institutions that passed the 50% response rate threshold) now appears on the Office for Students website and will also be used to inform prospective applicants on the Discover Uni website.

 PGR Supervision Pulse Survey